 This is a brief overview of a journey from failure to redemption.

-For those who aren’t aware: at the age of 18, I failed a mock A-Level English Literature exam on the seventeenth-century poet, Andrew Marvell.
+At the age of 18, I failed a mock A-level English Literature exam on the seventeenth-century poet, Andrew Marvell.
 Eleven years later, I submitted a doctoral thesis on him.

 How the hell does that happen?

-The truth is: I’m not particularly clever.
-I’m not well-read.
-I’m not particularly talented.
+The truth is, I’m not particularly clever or talented.
 On a bad day, I still get described as ‘one out of ten’ or told by the National Archives that I’m a bloody awful candidate for a job.

-What happened was that I developed a craving for Marvell’s poetry, which became a passion, and the inability to accomplish that properly at the age of 18 would not deter me from having another go.
+What happened was that I developed a craving for Marvell’s poetry that became a passion, and the inability to accomplish that properly at the age of 18 would not deter me from having another go.

 After the almost inevitable failure to reach my first choice university, I decided to take a gap year.
 There was no glamour or exotic trips.
 I worked full-time, earned some money, joined a gym, and cleared my head.

 By chance, I met a wonderful group of people, several of whom remain among my best friends today.
-Things started to brighten, and with that alone, so did my abilities.
+Things started to brighten, and with that, so did my abilities.

-Nevertheless, starting university was a different proposition.
-After a poor A-Level season and a full year without education, I was petrified.
-Was it going to be the embarrassing route to failure?
+Nevertheless, starting university was always going to be terrifying.
+After a weak A-level season and a full year without education, wasn’t it destined to be a route to failure?

-The key was in taking an optional dissertation in my final year.
-To propose your own subject, and then to have the time, resources and expert guidance to explore it properly – that’s a real source of excitement.
+But the real excitement came with an optional dissertation.
+To propose your own subject and then to have the time, resources and expert guidance to explore it properly – that’s what you want your education to be about.